johananl/follower-maze/README.md

 ### Building

-In order to build the solution, please copy the `follower-maze` directory to `$GOPATH/src/bitbucket.org/johananl/`, `cd` to that directory and run `go build`.
+In order to build the solution, please copy the code to `$GOPATH/src/bitbucket.org/johananl/`, `cd` to that directory and run `go build`.

 ### Testing